victoriamorris/nielsenTools/README.md

 The database file **isbns.db** must be present in the folder in which the script is run.

-##### Option 1: to add ISBNs from Nielsen data feeds to the database:
+##### Option 1: to add data from Nielsen files to the database:

-    Usage: nielsen_isbn_analysis.exe -i <input_path> -n
+    Usage: nielsen_isbn_analysis.exe -i <input_path> (-n|-o|-p)

+        -i    path to FOLDER containing Nielsen input files

+        -n    input files are Nielsen Cluster files
+        -o    input files are Nielsen Organisation files -p    input files are Nielsen Product files

-        -i    path to FOLDER containing Nielsen Input files If not specified, input path will be /Input/Clusters
+    If not specified, input path will be /Input/Nielsen

 ##### Option 2: search for information about a list of ISBNs